JuliaWaveScattering/EffectiveWaves.jl/README.md

 # Multi-species effective waves

 A Julia (v0.5-v0.6) library for calculating, processing and plotting effective waves travelling in inhomogeneous materials.
+You can run Julia on [JuliaBox](https://www.juliabox.com/) in your browser without installation.

 At present, the library focuses on effective wavenumbers and wave reflection from random particulate materials, see ?? for details on the mathematics.